skulpt/skulpt/lists.rst

 Using Lists as Parameters
 -------------------------

+Functions which take lists as arguments and change them during execution are called **modifiers** and the changes they make are called **side effects**.
 Passing a list as an argument actually passes a reference to the list, not a copy of the list.
 Since lists are mutable changes made to the elements referenced by the parameter change